wgetJane/ttt-weapon-rework/README.md

 this gives it a role as a weapon for suppressive fire at the cost of mobility

-#### radar + body armor
+#### body armor
 now costs 2 credits for traitors

-in vanilla servers, traitors often just spend their first 2 credits on radar + body armour
+in vanilla servers, traitors often just spend their first 2 credits on radar + armour

-by doubling their price, other traitor weapons become more attractive options so traitors don't just buy the same stuff every round
+by doubling the price of armour, other traitor weapons become more attractive options so traitors don't just buy the same stuff every round

 body armour gives traitors an effective health of 142.86, which is a huge advantage to be sold for just 1 credit

 i believe that traitors shouldn't be able to easily win a head-on 1v1 fight,\
 since they're supposed to use stealth, surprise, teamwork, and deception to take out innocents

-the cost of armour and radar can be changed with the cvars `ttt_buycost_armor` and `ttt_buycost_radar`
+the cost of armour, radar, and disguise can be changed with the cvars `ttt_buycost_armor`, `ttt_buycost_radar`, `ttt_buycost_disguise`

 #### decoy
 \- you receive 8 decoys instead of 1\